Numaish: History

-It was cancelled in 2021 and due to the COVID-19 pandemic in India by the Telangana Government,in 2022 exhibition was initially suspend Numaish in the wake of the Omicron outbreak.
-The Exhibition Society has decided to reschedule the nomination from the 25th of Feb 2022 month as the number of corona cases is declining and the situation is under control.
-It will be held every day from 4 pm to 10:30 pm. and concluded on the 8th April 2022.
+It was cancelled in 2021 by the Telangana Government due to COVID-19 pandemic in India, and in 2022 Numaish exhibition was initially suspended in the wake of Omicron variant outbreak.
+The Exhibition Society had decided to reschedule the nomination from 25th of Feb 2022 as the number of corona cases were declining and the situation was under control.
+It was held every day from 4 pm to 10:30 pm. and concluded on 8 April 2022.

 Exhibition

-The exhibition features dry fruits and handicrafts of Jammu and Kashmir to handmade garments from Uttar Pradesh, West Bengal and Madhya Pradesh, handicraft items from all over India and electronic goods of the best brands in the country.
-There are special stalls organized by different ladies groups, convicts and much more.
+The exhibition features nuts and handcrafts of Jammu and Kashmir to handmade garments from Uttar Pradesh, West Bengal and Madhya Pradesh, handicraft items from all over India and electronic goods of the best brands in the country.
+There are special stalls organised by different ladies groups, convicts and much more.
 The exhibition also featured carpets of Iran and some stalls from Pakistan till 2011.
 But due to diplomatic reasons they will not be available from 2012.
-The Hyderabadi haleem is sold by Hyderabadi restaurant Pista House at the exhibition.
+Hyderabadi haleem is sold by Hyderabadi restaurant Pista House at the exhibition.